jrpotter/notebook/notes/computability/context-free.md

 %%ANKI
 Basic
-Removing a symbol to a PDA's stack corresponds to what ADT operation?
+Removing a symbol from a PDA's stack corresponds to what ADT operation?
 Back: Popping.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1749922267179-->